 _

-La Bolée bleue is a cool creperie in Carnac that opened in 2023.
-It offers crispy buckwheat crepes.
-I say “crepe” because in Lower Brittany they obviously say “buckwheat crepes,” while in Upper Brittany the word “galette” is used.
-You can either choose from the pre-composed signature crepes, or compose your own crepe according to your desires.
+La Bolée Bleue is a lovely crêperie in Carnac that opened in 2023.
+It offers crispy buckwheat crêpes.
+I say “crêpe” because in Lower Brittany they apparently say “crêpes de blé noir” (buckwheat crêpes), while in Upper Brittany they use the word “galette.”
+You can either choose from the pre-composed signature crêpes or create your own according to your cravings.

 La Bolée Bleue